 5. Kiama Coastal Walk

 I recently discovered that Kiama has free public Wi-Fi in the main part of town (and unlike the supposed public Wi-Fi in Bondi this network actually works).
 Start the day with a scenic hike along Kiama Coastal Walk, go surfing at ‘Bone Yard’ then sit in the park and check your emails before heading to the organic farmers market (every Wednesday from 4pm).
-Alternatively, for a tougher trek, head to Hoddles Track on Saddleback Mountain, which is only a short drive away (top tip: try it at sunrise with head torches).
+Alternatively, for a tougher trek, head to Hoddles Track on Saddleback Mountain, which is only a short drive away.

 Feature photo courtesy of NPWS NSW